TAMS-Group/bio_ik/README.md

     robot_state::RobotState robot_state_ik(robot_model);

-    // traditional "basic" bio_ik usage.
-The end-effector goal poses
-    // and end-effector link names are passed into the setFromIK()
+    const geometry_msgs::msg::Pose pose;

-    // call.
-The KinematicsQueryOptions are empty.
+    // Several overloads for setFromIK are available
-    //
+    // here, we plass the joint model group, desired pose, and a timeout.
+    // We can leave the callback and options empty.
-    bool ok = robot_state_ik.setFromIK(
+    // Several desired poses can be passed with a separate overload bool ok = robot_state_ik.setFromIK(
-                joint_model_group, // joints to be used for IK tip_transforms,    // multiple end-effector goal poses
+                joint_model_group, // joints to be used for IK pose,    // end-effector goal pose
-                tip_names,         // names of the end-effector links attempts, timeout, // solver attempts and timeout moveit::core::GroupStateValidityCallbackFn(),
+                timeout, // solver attempts and timeout
+                moveit::core::GroupStateValidityCallbackFn(),
                 opts               // mostly empty
               );